 I love the snow.
 It’s beautiful., especially at Christmas.
 But not during Valentine’s.
 And although city workers are trying hard to keep the streets clear.
 The kids have been off school.

 We can’t go out anywhere because our car keeps getting stuck in the snow.
 Even lines go down, which leaves me with nobody to talk to.
 All this snow and isolation has me feeling utterly depressed and anxious.

-The weather is something that always affects my anxiety and depression, but this time it was really bad.
-I looked outside and saw blankets of snow above the grass almost reaching my balcony and felt suddenly trapped and isolated.
+The weather is something that always affects my anxiety and depression, but this time it is really bad.
+I looked outside and see blankets of snow above the grass almost reaching my balcony, and I feel suddenly trapped.